seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

       name <- getLine
       putStrLn ("Hello " ++ name)

 `name` is no longer an action.
 Its type is just `String`, not `IO String` like `getLine` was.
-You can use it anywhere below.
+It's the difference between a plan to go to the grocery store (`getLine`) and actually coming back with the groceries (`name`)

-A do-block always yields whatever its last action yields.
-We can use `return` to wrap a normal value, like a `String` into an action that does nothing other than yield it.
+A do-block always yields whatever its last action does.
+If we put `return` last, we can make it yield any simple value.

     sayHello :: IO String
     sayHello = do